Who is a Periodontist?

 A periodontist is a specialist that has completed a minimum of three years of extensive training beyond the four years of college and four years of dental school.

-Periodontists specialize in the prevention, diagnosis, and treatment of all types of gum and bone diseases, along with many other procedures such as cosmetic surgery, and the placement and treatment of dental implants.
+Periodontists specialize in the prevention, diagnosis, and treatment of all types of soft tissue, gum, and bone diseases, along with many other procedures such as cosmetic surgery, and the placement and treatment of dental implants.
 Furthermore, they are likely to have advanced training to include medicine, general anesthesia, plastic and reconstructive surgery, dermatology, and nutrition.

 Why Choose Us?